 To be eligible for the program, an applicant must be a member of the First Nations or Inuit community, under the Indian Act (RSC, C1-5) or in the Inuit client registry.
-Valid First Nations or Inuit status must be confirmed with the QFNIFMP coordinator and a copy of the status card must be submitted to the First Nations of Quebec and Labrador Health and Social Services Commission (FNQLHSSC, Wendake) before March 11, 2016 at 4:00 PM.
+Valid First Nations or Inuit status must be confirmed with the QFNIFMP coordinator and a copy of the status card must be submitted to the First Nations of Quebec and Labrador Health and Social Services Commission (FNQLHSSC, Wendake) before March 13, 2017.
 You must identify yourself to program coordinator, Yves Sioui at Yves [dot] Sioui [at] cssspnql [dot] com, or 418-842-1540, ext.
-235, as soon as possible to confirm First Nations or Inuit status.
-Mr. Sioui can also answer any questions you may have about the QFNIFMP program.
+2710, as soon as possible to confirm First Nations or Inuit status.
+Mr. Sioui is happy to answer any questions you may have about the QFNIFMP program.

 If you would like to apply for admission to the MDCM program at McGill University as a candidate, you must:

 - be First Nations under the Indian Act(RSC, C1-5)or Inuit(registered in the Inuit client registry) and confirmed status as a member of the First Nations or Inuit of Quebec.
-Valid First Nations or Inuit status must be confirmed with the QFNIFMP coordinator and a copy of the status card must be submitted to the First Nations of Quebec and Labrador Health and Social Services Commission (FNQLHSSC, Wendake) before March 11, 2016 at 4:00 PM;
+Valid First Nations or Inuit status must be confirmed with the QFNIFMP coordinator and a copy of the status card must be submitted to the First Nations of Quebec and Labrador Health and Social Services Commission (FNQLHSSC, Wendake) before March 13, 2017;

 - be a Quebec resident;